AquaJo/aquaMailer/README.md

 <img src="https://user-images.githubusercontent.com/84229101/221287362-206f6e1f-6f0f-42cf-a9f0-cf59c6e722da.svg"  width="300">
 </p>

-AquaMailer is a customizable service that allows you to forward messages from the contact form on your client-accessible website.
+aquaMailer is a customizable service that allows you to forward messages from the contact form on your client-accessible website.\
 It comes with built-in features such as email and Discord forwarding, server request limiting, Google v2 reCAPTCHA validation and SMTP-server pinging.

 ## Basic Installation